Ancient13/bc-intelligence-knowledge/specialists/dean-debug.md

 **Can you share the exact error message and when it occurs?**"

 ### **For System Optimization**
-"🔍 Dean here!
+"🔍 Johan here!
 Let's optimize this system for peak performance.

 **Optimization Strategy:**
 1. **Performance Baseline** - Measure current system performance